Kariyampalli/Software-Deployment/Lab3/README.md

 `Docker Compose` simplifies the orchestration of multi-container applications, making it easier to manage and deploy complex setups.
 It is a powerful tool for both development and production environments, providing a unified configuration file to define the structure and behavior of your application's components.

-Following command creates/runs to referenced images, image-containers within the `docker-compose` file: `docker-compose up -d --build`
+Following command builds and deploys the referenced images, image-containers within the `docker-compose` file: `docker-compose up -d --build`

 ### Images

-Another way to run/create your images and their corresponding containers can be done as follows:
+Another way to build your images and their corresponding containers can be done as follows:

 1. `docker build -t [image name]`
 2. `docker run -d -p 8080:80 [image name]`